PanyiDong/InsurAutoML/README.md

 model.predict(test_X)
 ```

-By default, progress reporter `CLIReporter` is prepared for terminal/command-like report, when using jupyter notebook, call by `AutoTabular(progress_reporter = "JupyterNotebookReporter")` for overwriting previous outputs.
-(Now, the pipeline can identify whether console terminal/Jupyter Notebook environment is used, you don't need to worry about it.)
+~~By default, progress reporter `CLIReporter` is prepared for terminal/command-like report, when using jupyter notebook, call by `AutoTabular(progress_reporter = "JupyterNotebookReporter")` for overwriting previous outputs. ~~ Now, the pipeline can identify whether console terminal/Jupyter Notebook environment is used, don't need to worry about it.

-Moreover, in current version, model selection and hyperparameter optimization is achieved by `ray.tune`.
+Moreover, in current version, model selection and hyperparameter optimization is achieved by `ray.tune`, which provides better scalability and interface.
 However, if you still need previous `HyperOpt` version, you can call as:

 ```python
 from InsurAutoML._legacy import AutoTabular